Hongqin-Li/rhymer/README.md

 ### Initialize MongoDB

+If you want to try on MongoDB docker, just run `sh scripts/initdb-docker.sh` and skip this section.

-Create a user with username, password and a database of name "rhymer-test".
+Otherwise, you need to create a user with username, password and a database of name "rhymer-test".

 ```javascript
 // Login your admin user so that we can create new user.